awesome-algorand/awesome-algorand/.github/docs/smart-asa.md

+> This resource is auto indexed by AwesomeAlgo, all credits to smart-asa, for more details refer to https://github.com/algorandlabs/smart-asa

+---

 # Smart-ASA

 Smart ASA reference implementation combines the simplicity and security of the Algorand Standard Assets (ASA)s with the composability and programmability of Algorand Smart Contracts.
 The Smart ASA offers a new, powerful, L1 feature that extends regular ASAs up to the limits of your imagination!